-However, one other research from 2014 suggests that people who don’t use marijuana that often are more likely to be impaired than more regular or daily users.
-The researchers suggested that THC sensitivity is a key point here — occasional consumers are less tolerant to the compound while regular users are more tolerant and develope something like a resistance.
+However, one other research from 2014 suggests that individuals who don’t use marijuana that often are more likely to be impaired than more regular or daily users.
+The researchers suggested that THC sensitivity is a key point here — occasional consumers are less tolerant of the compound while regular users are more tolerant and develop something like a resistance.

 As they suggested, this is probably the reason why regular consumers feel more comfortable when driving high.